Riachuelo presents CRIA – agender collab in partnership with young designers – MONDO MODA - Breaking Latest News

 Fashion with purpose is what unites the retail giant Riachuelo with five young designers from different regions of Brazil.
 Thus was born the CREATEa collection signed by the winners of the “Which Fashion for Which World?” challenge, created by the 1st Challenge of the Casa dos Criadores Institute – with the support of the Riachuelo Institute.

-Fernanda Lima, Francceska Jovito, Gabrielle Silva, Geremias Marins and Hector Luquini are the new generation of creatives who bring their experiences in the Brazilian favelas as inspiration for each piece in the collection which, through mood streetwear, exudes attitude and tells stories of culture from the suburbs through fashion.
+Fernanda Lima, Francceska Jovito, Gabrielle Silva, Geremias Marins and Hector Luquini are the new generation of creatives who bring their experiences in the Brazilian favelas as inspiration for each piece in the collection that, through mood streetwear, exudes attitude and tells stories of the culture of the suburbs through fashion.

 Francceska Jovito, Fernanda Lima, Geremias Marins, Gabrielle Silva and Hector Luquini @ disclosure

-Based on the bias of social awareness and expression, oversized T-shirts, sweatshirts, cargo and wide leg pants, croppeds, vests, overalls, parkas, jackets and dresses give life to this narrative that values versatility and comfort, also proposing a gender break and the valorization of an urban style with peripheral visual aesthetics, many times, misunderstood, with pride.
+Starting from the bias of conscience and social expression, oversized T-shirts, sweatshirts, cargo and wide leg pants, croppeds, vests, overalls, parkas, jackets and dresses give life to this narrative that values versatility and comfort, also proposing a gender break and the appreciation of an urban style with peripheral visual aesthetics, often misunderstood, with pride.

 Riachuelo Collection – CREATE @ disclosure